Skoli-Code/exodes-charnels/README.md

 </Router>
 ```

-### 4. Add a navigtion tab to the navbar
+### 4. Add a navigtion tab to the navbar (and to the menu)
 1. Create a component for the tab (you can copy another tab to do that, `components/molecules/ConclusionTab` for instance.
 2. Edit it to have the proper link and text
-3. Import it in `components/organisms/Navbar/index.js` and add it to the existing tabs.
+3. Import it in `components/molecules/NavigationTabs/index.js` and add it to the existing tabs.